Synthetixio/SIPs/sips/sip-draft-synth-exchange.md

 ### Rationale

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

+The polymorphic approach adopted during the L2 integration (check [SIP-102](./sip-102.md) for further details) proved to be very efficient.
+For basic exchanging functionality the functions needed to be added are the following: `exchange()`, `exchangeOnBehalf()`,`settle()`.
+Their implementation is moved from `Synthetix` to `BaseSynthetix` since they are going to be available on both layers.
+Due to the near-instant confirmation time of the transactions on L2, oracle front-running is no longer an issue, thus, exchanging needs no settlement.
+The waiting period parameter is set to 0 when deploying on L2 and there are extra checks in the code that bypass settlement to reduce unnecessary function and contract calls and hence gas costs.
+For example, no exchange entries are created via `appendExchange()` when the waiting period is 0.

 ### Technical Specification